+The following section on object attributes specifies the support required for object attributes.

+5.2.3 IPP Object Attributes

+Conforming IPP objects MUST support all of the REQUIRED object attributes, as defined in this document in the indicated sections.

+- 4293 If an object supports an attribute, it MUST support only those values specified in this document or through - the extension mechanism described in section 5.2.4.
+It MAY support any non-empty subset of these values. - That is, it MUST support at least one of the specified values and at most all of them.

+4296 5.2.4 Versions

-- The following section on object attributes specifies the support required for object attributes.
-4472 - 5.2.3 IPP Object Attributes 4473 - Conforming IPP objects MUST support all of the REQUIRED object attributes, as defined in this 4474 - specification document in the indicated sections.
-4475 - If an object supports an attribute, it MUST support only those values specified in this document or through 4476 - the extension mechanism described in section 5.2.4.
-It MAY support any non-empty subset of these values.
-4477 - That is, it MUST support at least one of the specified values and at most all of them.
-4478 - 5.2.4 Versions 4479 - IPP/1.1 clients MUST meet the conformance requirements for clients specified in this document and [IPP-4480 - PRO].
-IPP/1.1 clients MUST send requests containing a "version-number" parameter with a '1.1' value.
-4481 - IPP/1.1 Printer and Job objects MUST meet the conformance requirements for IPP objects specified in this 4482 - document and [IPP-PRO].
-IPP/1.1 objects MUST accept requests containing a "version-number" 4483 - parameter with a '1.1' value (or reject the request if the operation is not supported).
-4484 - It is beyond the scope of this specification to mandate conformance with previous versions.
-IPP/1.1 was 4485 - deliberately designed, however, to make supporting previous versions easy.
-It is worth noting that, at the 4486 - time of composing this specification (1999), we would expect IPP/1.1 Printer implementations to: 4487 - understand any valid request in the format of IPP/1.0, or 1.1; 4488 - respond appropriately with a response containing the same "version-number" parameter value used 4489 - by the client in the request.
-4490 - And we would expect IPP/1.1 clients to: 4491 - understand any valid response in the format of IPP/1.0, or 1.1.
-4492 - It is recommended that IPP/1.1 clients try supplying alternate version numbers if they receive a 'server-4493 - error-version-not-supported' error return in a response.
-4494 - 5.2.5 Extensions
+- 4297 IPP/1.1 clients MUST meet the conformance requirements for clients specified in this document and [IPP- - PRO].
+IPP/1.1 clients MUST send requests containing a "version-number" parameter with a '1.1' value. - 4299 IPP/1.1 Printer and Job objects MUST meet the conformance requirements for IPP objects specified in this - document and [IPP-PRO].
+IPP/1.1 objects MUST accept requests containing a "version-number" - parameter with a '1.1' value (or reject the request if the operation is not supported). - 4302 It is beyond the scope of this specification to mandate conformance with previous versions.
+IPP/1.1 was - deliberately designed, however, to make supporting previous versions easy.
+It is worth noting that, at the - time of composing this specification (1999), we would expect IPP/1.1 Printer implementations to: - understand any valid request in the format of IPP/1.0, or 1.1; - respond appropriately with a response containing the same "version-number" parameter value used by the client in the request. - And we would expect IPP/1.1 clients to: - understand any valid response in the format of IPP/1.0, or 1.1. - It is recommended that IPP/1.1 clients try supplying alternate version numbers if they receive a 'server- - error-version-not-supported error return in a response.

+4312 5.2.5 Extensions

-- A conforming IPP object MAY support registered extensions and private extensions, as long as they meet 4497 - the requirements specified in Section 1.1.
-4498 - For each attribute included in an operation response, a conforming IPP object MUST return a value whose 4499 - type and value syntax conforms to the requirement of the Model document as specified in Sections 3 and 4.
-4500
+- 4313 A conforming IPP object MAY support IETF standards track extensions and vendor extensions, as long as - the extensions meet the requirements specified in Section 6. - For each attribute included in an operation response, a conforming IPP object MUST return a value whose - type and value syntax conforms to the requirement of the Model document as specified in Sections 3 and 4.